agoose77/notes/mechanics/lagrangian.md

 and hence angular momentum is conserved around the $z$ axis, and linear momentum along the $z$ axis.

-## Holonomic constraints and degrees of freedom
+## Holonomic Constraints and Degrees of Freedom
 Consider a system of N particles in three dimensional space, each with position vector $\vec{r}_i(t)$ for $i=1,\dots,N$.
 Note that each $\vec{r}_i(t)\in\mathcal{R}^3$ is a 3-vector, hence there are $3N$ coordinates which define the system.
 From Newton's second law, the equation of motion for the $i^\text{th}$ particle is
 $$